A MAN WOKE IN A HOSPITAL BED WITHOUT ANY MEMORY

 Worn down on the path of reality, filled with the grief of

 losing a husband and son, hauling their memory through her aching heart.
-The days of hardship drove them to these shores
+The days of hardship drove them to these shores, and the days of Ireland growing into a nation of independence, thereby rendering life extremely difficult for the poor.

 The news of England carried across the Irish sea, where you

-mother looking for hope.
+mother, looking for hope.

 Pat sat softly sobbing

 holding her head in her hands.
-Peter her youngest left his bedroom where he played dreamily, feeling
+Peter, her youngest, left his bedroom where he played dreamily, feeling.

-and changed the rooms atmosphere.
+and changed the room's atmosphere.

 Peter knew his father hated him

-and needed to much attention but
+and needed too much attention, but

-he was just true and his father
+He was just true, and his father

-who lived a lie couldnt handle the truth.
+who lived a lie couldn't handle the truth.

 Everything is sorted said John on entering the room